Nonlinear Impulse Response Functions and Local Projections: Shocks, Impulse Response Functions and Local Projections

 \textbf{(ii) IRF for pointwise prediction of the transformed $y$} \\

 Let us consider a nonlinear transformation $a(y)$ of $y$.
 The IRF is defined by:

 For instance, if $n=1$ and $a_y(y_{t+h})=\mathbbm{1}_{y_{t+h}<y}$, we get:

 and the possibility to compare the predictive distributions at all horizons.
-By inverting these cumulative distribution functions, we can also consider the effect of shocks on the conditional quantiles, that is the conditional Value-at-Risk (VaR) [Gouri\'eroux, Jasiak (2005)]. \\
+By inverting these cumulative distribution functions, we can also consider the effect of shocks on the conditional quantiles, that are the conditional Value-at-Risk (VaR) [Gouri\'eroux and Jasiak (2005)].
+These IRF based on VaR are used to evaluate the sensitivity of reserves for banks in prudential supervision. \\

 \textbf{(iii) IRF for dynamic features} \\